 Patricia M. DeMarco is a native of Pittsburgh, PA. with a doctorate in Biology from the University of Pittsburgh.
 She has spent a thirty -year career in energy and environmental policy in both private and public sector positions, including Commissioner of the Regulatory Commission of Alaska and Demand Side Manager for the Connecticut Municipal Electric Energy Cooperative.
 She was the Executive Director of the Rachel Carson Homestead Association and Director of the Rachel Carson Institute at Chatham University.

-Her book, titled “Pathways to Our Sustainable Future” is funded by the W. Clyde and Ida Mae Thurman Fund of The Pittsburgh Foundation.
+Her book, titled “Pathways to Our Sustainable Future – A Global Perspective from Pittsburgh” was funded by the W. Clyde and Ida Mae Thurman Fund of The Pittsburgh Foundation.
 Inspired by Rachel Carson’s environmental ethic, the book explores positive pathways toward sustainability based on 28 case studies in Pittsburgh.
-It will be published by The University of Pittsburgh Press in 2017. https://patriciademarco.com/book/
+It will be published by The University of Pittsburgh Press in 2017.
+Order the book and find a book signing event here https://patriciademarco.com/book/

 She is the Executive Producer of a documentary film with Mark E. Dixon, “The Power of One Voice- A 50 Year Perspective on the Life of Rachel Carson” and has served as technical advisor for a video series with Kirsi Jansa titled “Sustainability Pioneers” https://patriciademarco.com/film-video/

 On November 3, 2015, Patricia DeMarco was elected to the Forest Hills Borough Council as an At Large Member for a four year term commencing on January 4, 2016.